stevenctl/blog/content/posts/art/train/_index.md

 ![pallete](pallete.png)

 To color, I used a simple palette texture.
 Entire faces are each assigned a color using this texture.
 Except for the "LCD" screen on the front of the train.
 While I referenced a Japanese subway train, I can't speak or read Japanese.
-My wife can read Chinese, and I learned from her that some borrowed characters exist in Japanese.
-The literal Chinese translation of 洞爷湖 says "Hole Lord Lake" should be Lake Tōya.
-We thought it would be funny if the train's destination were simply "Train Station" (火车站).
-Since I'm learning Mandarin, I will stick to Chinese characters.
+I do like the style of Kanji here, and I a decent amount of Chinese, so I just put "火车站" (huo che zhan) meaning train station.

 ![emissive check](emissive.png)